Published March 23, 2026 · Updated May 5, 2026 · 9 min read

 Is the STR tax loophole really a loophole?

-Usually no. The phrase is shorthand investors use for a tax strategy involving short-term rentals and material participation rules.
+Usually no. The phrase is shorthand investors use for a tax strategy involving short-term rentals, the passive activity rules, and material participation.
 Whether it applies depends on the facts, not the label.

 What weakens an STR tax position most often?